docker-archive/classicswarm/docs/swarm_at_scale/deploy-infra.md

     ```

     This error usually means you weren't starting the `docker run` from the same
-    `config` directory where the `config.toml` fie is.
-If you run the coammand
+    `config` directory where the `config.toml` file is.
+If you run the command
     and get a Conflict error such as:

     ```bash